-Powered wheelchairs need to be charged regularly, and usually the best time to do this is overnight.
-Most powered-wheelchair batteries can take up to 10 hours to charge and doing so overnight will mean the wheelchair is ready for use during the day.
+Powered wheelchairs need to be charged regularly.
+Most wheelchair batteries can take up to 10 hours to charge and doing so overnight will mean the wheelchair is ready for use during the day.

 The wheelchair should be stored in a cool, dry and well-ventilated area while it’s charging.
-Make sure you have decided on a suitable place before acquiring the wheelchair.
+Check that you will have a suitable place to do this before acquiring the wheelchair.
 Bear in mind that it could be a safety hazard to keep it in the bedroom during the night.